By the numbers: The global economy this week

 Currency

-U.S.: The dollar rose versus other major currencies as data showed inflation moved higher.
+U.S.: The dollar declined versus other currencies as U.S. inflation data showed an increase in prices.

 Central bank policy